FvCastr0/FvCastr0/README.md

 - 👋 Hi, My name is Fernando
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning NextJS
 - 📫 About me, I'm a programming student i like much FronEnd.